AGoyet/LVSconnect/README.md

 the upload would result in any deletion or overwriting, the program will give a warning with the name of affected students and ask for confirmation.

+#### Known issue (pronote only)
+The program can modify an existing appreciation, but not create a new one.
+This seems to be due to an inconsistency in the internal pronote API.
+The only fix currently is to create dummy appreciations first, then overwrite with the program.
+Note that empty appreciations (including white spaces) are not saved on pronote.
+The dummy appreciations should therefore contain at least one character, for example ".".

+### lvs_attendance (La Vie Scolaire only for now)

+This program will show all students that were absent for a given test, with the motive as registered by the school administration.
+This is slightly better than using the calendar view for attendance on the website, which checks for a "class" of students whereas this program checks for a "class".
+Groups can mix students from multiple classes, and tests are given to a group, not a class.
+On top of
+that the program filters out the students who have a numeric non zero grade for the test.

+The user can also choose to check the attendance for a whole group for a given date, irrespective of tests (this is useful for a test which is not uploaded to the website yet).

+### lvs_find_free_room (La Vie Scolaire only for now)

+This program downloads the time schedule for each room then displays the ones which are free at a given date and time.
+Without any arguments, it asks for date and time.

 ## Configuration file